yarnmengnus/tp/docs/UserGuide.md

 **Precise Expected Outputs when the command fails:**

 ```
 Invalid command format!
 edit: Edits the details of the task identified by the index number used in the displayed task list.
 Existing values will be overwritten by the input values.
-Parameters: INDEX (must be a positive integer) n/name p/priority recur/recur [t/TAG]... d/dueDate l/link des/description
+Parameters: [index] n/[name] p/[priority] d/[dueDate] t/[tag...] l/[link]
 Example: edit 1 p/4
 ```